Nonnegative Hermitian vector bundles and Chern numbers

-\emph{Our second application} is concerned with the projectivicity of compact complex manifolds equipped with globally generated holomorphic vector bundles and compact connected homogeneous complex manifolds, and its relationship with the non-vanishing of Chern classes/numbers.
+Now we come to our second application.
 First let us recall some more notation.
-For a compact complex manifold $M^n$, the \emph{algebraic dimension} of $M$, denoted by $a(M)$, is defined to be the maximal number of global meromorphic functions on $M$ that can be algebraically independent.
-In other words, $a(M)$ is the transcendental degree of function field of $M$ over $\mathbb{C}$. $a(M)$ satisfies $0\leq a(M^n)\leq n$.
-A compact complex manifold $M^n$ is called \emph{Moishezon} if the algebraic dimension $a(M^n)=n$, in which case it was investigated in detail by Moishezon (\cite{Mo}) and a deep theorem of his states that (\cite{Mo}) \be \text{\emph{a Moishezon manifold is K\"{a}hler if and only if it is projective algebraic.}}\ee
+For a compact connected complex manifold $M^n$, the \emph{algebraic dimension} of $M$, denoted by $a(M)$, is defined to be the maximal number of meromorphic functions on $M$ that can be algebraically independent.
+In other words, $a(M)$ is the transcendence degree of function field of $M$ over $\mathbb{C}$, which is no more than $\text{dim}_{\mathbb{C}}(M)$.
+A compact complex manifold $M^n$ is called \emph{Moishezon} if its algebraic dimension attains the maximum: $a(M^n)=n$, in which case it was investigated in detail by Moishezon (\cite{Mo}).
+We refer the reader to \cite[Ch.
+2]{MM} for a detailed presentation of the materials related to Moishezon manifolds.

-The starting points of our second application are two basic results due to Matsushima-Stoll and Demailly respectively.
-A major result of Matsushima-Stoll says that (\cite[Theorems 5,5, 5.6]{MS} or \cite[p.
-600]{Ma}) if a globally generated holomorphic vector bundle $E^r\longrightarrow M^n$ satisfies $0\neq c_{\lambda}(E)\in H^{2i}(M,\mathbb{Z})$ for some $\lambda\in\Gamma(i,r)$, then the algebraic dimension $a(M)\geq i.$ In particular, \be \ee
+The starting point of our second application is to recall two fundamental results due to Siu-Demailly and Demailly respectively.